 Coat your griddle with a light spritz of olive oil spray.
 Any nonstick spray will work, but olive oil adds a bit of flavor.
 Heat the griddle to medium high until a drop of water spattered on it spits and sizzles.

-Place the salmon on the griddle with the skin side down.
+Place the salmon on the griddle with the skin side up.
 Cook it for 3 to 5 minutes.
 Slide a spatula under the salmon and carefully free it from the griddle.
 Flip it over so that it is skin-side down.

 Sprinkle a bit of lemon juice over the salmon, being careful that it doesn't splatter you when it hits the hot griddle.
 Season the salmon with the spices of your choice.
 Herbes de Provence complement salmon, as do lemon pepper, thyme and sage.

 Cook the salmon for another 3 to 5 minutes, or a total of 10 minutes per inch of thickness.
 The salmon is done when it is opaque and flakes easily with a fork.

 Things You'll Need

 Olive oil spray